davideamato/extract_tables/README.md

 This feature was not implemented.
 Moreover, this could be a sanity check for the user to ensure that the output location has been correctly specified in [settings.py](settings.py).

+__IMPORTANT__: An implicit assumption made is that the IDs do not contain a leading 0.
+If it does, this will be dropped.
+This dropping occurs when the ID is converted to an integer.
+If the leading zero is required, change within [utils.py](utils.py) that the type enforced should be `str` instead of `int`.

 What are the inputs and what are the used for?
 1. PDFs to extract data from
    - These are the PDFs in which the data to be extracted reside in.
 It is assumed that this data are all in tables.